hoangcuong2011/Good-Papers/Kernel Interpolation for Scalable Structured Gaussian Processes (KISS-GP).md

 requiring that the data are on regularly spaced 1D grid.

-The paper takes advantages of both different approaches in a very smart way: They propose an inducing point method that learns pseudo inputs are on a multidimensoinal lattice (instead of the real input).
+The paper takes advantages of both different approaches in a very smart way: They propose an inducing point method that learns pseudo inputs with a specific constraint: they are on a multidimensoinal lattice.
 Sound trivial idea to implement, right?
 Actually it is not at all.
 Let me explain in detail how they implement the idea.

 First, recall that inducing point methods use an alternative kernel:

 K_{x, U} K_{U, U}^-1 K_{U, x}

-for a set of m inducing points U. The inversion of K_{U, U} takes O(m^3) which is very expensive.
+for a set of m inducing points (a.k.a. pseudo inputs) U. The inversion of K_{U, U} takes O(m^3) which is very expensive.

-But if we assume inducing points are multidimensional inputs on a Cartesian grid, the problem can be fixed.
+But if we assume inducing points are multidimensional inputs on a Cartesian grid, the inversion can be performed easily.
 But one thing I don't get from the paper is how to put that grid constraist to the selection of pseudo inputs, though.
+Remember that such a selection is performed automatically through maximizing marginal likelihood, but doing so with having such a constraint is not straightforward to me.

-The another problem now is to ease the dominant O(m^2n) computations that are associated with K_{x, U}.
+The another problem now is to try to ease the dominant O(m^2n) computations that are associated with K_{x, U}.
 The key idea is to perform approximation: let us assume we need to estimate k(x_i, u_j), we then find two pseudo points in U (let's say u_a and u_b) that are closest to x_i.
 We can then form:

 k(x_i, uj) = w_i k(u_a, u_j) + (1-w_i) k(u_b, u_j)